-VIDEO: Building a contact activity up to develop learning
+VIDEO: Building a contact activity up to develop learning (PART ONE)

 Here is a new contact activity, and how I would introduce it to players who’ve not seen it before.
 The activity itself works on good techniques in the ruck area and decision making around the tackle.

 - Put a ruck-pad holder in the middle of four players, who stand about 1m away from the pad.